Cap-go/website/src/content/docs/docs/tooling/cli.md

 * `--bundle [1.0.0]` to set the bundle version number of the file to upload.
 * `--iv-session-key [key]` to send a custom session key to the cloud.
 * `--bundle-url` prints bundle url into stdout.
 Useful when [parsing bundle url from shell](https://github.com/Cap-go/CLI/pull/132).
+* `--no-code-check` to ignore the code check and send the bundle anyway.

 > ⭐️ External option helps to unlock 2 cases: corporate with privacy concern, don't send the code to a third part and app bigger than 200 MB.
 With this setting, Capgo store only the link to the zip and sends the link to all apps.